 Having a great product or service is crucial to home business success, but so is marketing.
 If people don't know about your product or service, they can't buy from you.
 If they can't buy, you don't have a business.

 Marketing starts by knowing your product and service and how it helps others.
 What benefits will people get from using your products and services?
 Next, you need to decide who can best benefit from what you offer.
 This is your target market, and it’s crucial that you understand who these people are.
 What is their gender, age, socioeconomic status and location?
 Where can they be found online and off?
 What needs do they have that would prompt them to need your products and services?
 If you’ve answered the previous questions, you should have a good idea of how and where to market your business.

 If your business helps moms save time, creating marketing content that talks about saving time and placing it where moms can be found will be the fastest, cheapest and most effective way to get the word out about your business.

-Here are resources to setting up an effective marketing plan.
+Resources for setting up an effective marketing plan: